k2-smsn/next-events/README.md

    >
    > You'll also need to add Row Level Security (RLS) policies on each table appropriate to your access model (e.g. public read access to `published` events, admin-only writes) — none are included in the script.

-3. Create an admin user:
+3. Create an admin user, unless the demo account already exists:
    - In **Authentication → Users**, add a user with an email/password (this is who signs in at `/admin/login`).
    - Insert a matching row into `profiles` with that user's `id` and a `role` of `admin` (or `door_staff` for scan-only access).
 4. Collect your API credentials from **Project Settings → API**: